 - 1. One-and-one-half (1.5) time on exams for the first two semesters of attendance at the law school; and - 2.
-The use of an English language translation dictionary with no personal notes for the first four semesters of attendance at the law school.
+The use of an English language translation dictionary (i.e., a dictionary which translates English into the student's first language) with no personal notes for the first four semesters of attendance at the law school.

+A student receiving exam adjustments may obtain extension of exam adjustments beyond the first two semesters of attendance at the law school by petition to the Director of International Students, who may exercise discretion to grant such adjustments based upon individual circumstances.
 Students for whom English is not a first language and who do not qualify for exam adjustments under these guidelines may petition the Director of International Student Programs for adjustments, who may grant them in extraordinary circumstances.

-Deferral of Examinations
+Deferral of In-Class Examinations

-Except as set out in the examination deferral policy below, a student enrolled in a course that requires an examination must take the examination(s) at the scheduled time.
+Except as set out in the examination deferral policy below, a student enrolled in a course that requires an in-class examination must take the examination(s) at the scheduled time.

-A student's failure to take or submit an examination at the scheduled time will result in a failing grade ("F") for the examination unless the student (1) has arranged for a rescheduled examination; (2) has arranged for a temporary grade of "INC" (Incomplete); or (3) has officially dropped or withdrawn from the course by the last day of classes for that semester.
+A student's failure to take or submit an examination at the scheduled time will result in a failing grade ("F") for the examination unless the student (1) has arranged for a rescheduled examination; (2) has arranged for a temporary grade of INC (Incomplete); or (3) has officially dropped or withdrawn from the course by the last day of classes for that semester.